 Collobert et al. 2011, before the release of word2vec, already uses a one-layer convolution block to perform many NLP tasks.
 One of the key points of their architecture is its ability to perform well with the use of raw words.
 The method is able to learns good word representations for the words.
 At the start, the features are taken form lookup table with randomly generated values.
 Word representation are then trained by backpropagation.

-Yu et al. 2014, Evaluated a sentence model based on a convolutional neural network (CNN) that is sensitive to word ordering and is able to capture features of the sentence n-grams.
+Yu et al. 2014, Evaluated a sentence model based on a convolutional neural network (CNN) that is sensitive to word ordering and can capture features of the sentence n-grams.
 The convolution and pooling layers help to capture long-range dependencies, which are common in questions.

 Kalchbrenner et al. 2014.
 Extend the idea to form a dynamic CNN (DCNN) by stacking CNN and using dynamic k-max pooling operations over long sentences.
 This research significantly improved over existing approaches at the time in much short text and multiclass classification.